jonaRumberg/WOPED_TEMPLATE_TEMPLATE/.github/CONTRIBUTING.md

 Once your changes are complete and pushed to your feature branch:

-1. Open a Pull Request (PR) against the `main` branch.
+1. Open a Pull Request (PR) against the `main` branch of the original repository.
 2. Ensure your PR fulfills all the requirements listed in the PR Template
+3. Reviewers will check your code for correctness, style, and completeness.
-5. Once approved, your PR can be merged.
+4. Once approved, your PR can be merged.